Global-in-time estimates for the 2D one-phase Muskat problem with contact points: Additional dissipation

+and $s\in (0,1)$.
+For functions $\Phi$ defined on $\Omega_s$, we use the notation with a slight abuse of notation.
+Here $\Phi_{|_{\Gamma}}$ denotes the trace of $\Phi$ on $\Gamma$.
 We then have the following continuity result for the trace mapping on $\Gamma$: \begin{proposition} There exists a constant $C>0$, depending only on $h_s$, such that

 In addition, the trace mapping is onto and admits a right inverse. \end{proposition} \begin{proof} The proof follows from \cite[Theorem 1]{LanMin24} and the smoothness of the stationary surface $h_s$.
 Indeed, in \cite{LanMin24} the authors derived the homogeneous trace inequality in the case when the boundary is a part of the horizontal line $\{y=0\}$.
-We then introduce the function $\widetilde{\Phi} (x,y):=\Phi(x, h_s(x)-y)$, which is defined on a suitable domain $\widetilde{\Omega}$ contained in the upper half-space.
+We then introduce the function $\widetilde{\Phi} (x,y)=\Phi(x, h_s(x)-y)$, which is defined on a suitable domain $\widetilde{\Omega}$ contained in the upper half-space.
 Applying the theorem at the boundary $\Gamma_h=\{x\in \mathcal{I},\ y=0\}$ implies that

 where in the last inequality we have used the chain rule. \end{proof} \begin{remark}Although this result is analogous to its non-homogeneous counterpart, it ceases to hold when dealing with unbounded boundaries.
-Indeed, in this case, the range of the trace operator defined on $\dot{H}^1$ is the so-called \textit{screened} homogeneous Sobolev space of order $1/2$, which is strictly larger than $\dot{H}^{1/2}$.
-For instance, in the case when $\mathcal{I}=\mathbb{R}_+$, it is defined by endowed with the semi-norm
+Indeed, in this case, the range of the trace operator defined on $\dot{H}^1$ is the so-called \textit{screened} homogeneous Sobolev space $\ddot{H}^{1/2}$, which is strictly larger than $\dot{H}^{1/2}$.
+For instance, in the case when $\mathcal{I}=\mathbb{R}_+$, the semi-norm of $f\in\ddot{H}^{1/2}(\Gamma)$ is given by